coryellcp/tesseract-training/README.md

 wget https://github.com/tesseract-ocr/tessdata_best/raw/master/eng.traineddata -O tesseract/tessdata/eng.traineddata

-- Download a font in file format .ttf and place it in the /fonts directory

 ### Generate Training Data

 - generate_training_data.sh generates training data and the needed files to train Tesseract in the /train directory